thechrisoshow/promoter/README.md

 ## Installation

-First off you need to grab your [promoter.io](http://www.promoter.io) api.
+First off you need to grab your [promoter.io](http://www.promoter.io) api key.

 Add this line to your application's Gemfile: